shuichiro-endo/spider/Linux/README.md

 If you want to add a route to the routing table, set 'a'.

-If you want to delete a route to the routing table, set 'd'.
+If you want to delete a route from the routing table, set 'd'.

 If you want to quit, set 'q'.